practicalli/clojure/clojure-tools/install/clojure.md

 <!-- End of Operating System specific instructions -->

 ## Check CLI tools version

-`clojure -Sdescribe` confirms that Clojure CLI tools are installed and will show the version of the tool.
-Use the latest version of Clojure CLI tools, or at least version 1.10.1.697.
+`clojure --version` will print out the version of Clojure CLI

+`clojure -Sdescribe` also shows the version of installed as well as the configuration that tool uses.

 ```bash
 clojure -Sdescribe